 A stroke can cause temporary or permanent paralysis on one side of the body.
-It can also affect balance, vision, memory, speech, and cognition, and cause other complications such as muscle spasm and pain.
+It can also affect balance, vision, memory, speech, and cognition, and cause other complications, such as muscle spasms and pain.
 For these reasons, people who have experienced a stroke may have difficulty with daily activities such as bathing, dressing, and managing a household.

 Occupational therapy stroke rehabilitation practitioners address the physical, cognitive, and emotional challenges brought on by a stroke, and they can help stroke survivors engage in the things they want and need to do.

-To help you gain strength and improve your function and endurance, your OT will create an individualized plan of care that helps you learn to use your affected arm and leg more effectively safely.
-To assist you with your cognitive deficits, an OT might incorporate daily activities into stroke therapy to address areas of concern (e.g., handling money, following a schedule).
+To help you gain strength and improve your function and endurance, your OT will create an individualized plan of care that helps you learn to use your affected arm and leg more effectively and safely.
+To assist you with your cognitive deficits, an OT might incorporate daily activities into stroke therapy to address areas of concern (e.g., handling money and following a schedule).